farshidtz/edgex-demos-wiki/Ambient-Sensing.md

 ```
 All following commands are relative to this path, so make sure you don't change directory.

-Remove the default profile and device so that they aren't loaded:
+Remove the default profile and device so that they aren't loaded by the service:
 ```bash
 sudo rm profiles/mqtt.test.device.profile.yml
 sudo rm devices/mqtt.test.device.toml
 ```
-Don't worry about backing up.
 Those files are still available as read-only under `/snap/edgex-device-mqtt/current/config/device-mqtt/res/`.

 Add `profiles/temperature-humidity-sensor.yml`:
 ```yml